A Climate Change and Renewable Energy Policy Statement

 - “In Pre‑Assessed Areas for Wind Energy the Welsh Government has already modelled the likely impact on the landscape and has found them to be capable of accommodating development in an acceptable way.
 There is a presumption in favour of large‑scale wind energy development (including repowering) in these areas, subject to the criteria in policy”;

 - The ‘National Natural Resources’ map shows that the Cambrian Mountains are: an “Upland Habitat”, a “biodiversity hotspot” an “ecosystem service hotspot” as well as being part of a “Biodiversity Network”;

-- Policy 18, part 6 stipulates that “there are no unacceptable adverse impacts on statutorily protected built heritage assets.”
+- Policy 18, part 6 stipulates that there be “no unacceptable adverse impacts on statutorily protected built heritage assets.”
 Scattered across the Cambrian Mountains are numerous built heritage assets, including: many Bronze Age Cairns, Ystrad Fflur (Strata Florida) Medieval Monastery and Craig Goch Dam Valve Tower – part of the Elan Valley Reservoir System;

-- Policy 18, part 8 requires “there are no unacceptable impacts on the operations of defence facilities and operations (including aviation and radar) or the Mid Wales Low Flying Tactical Training Area (TTA‑7T).”
+- Policy 18, part 8 requires that there be “no unacceptable impacts on the operations of defence facilities and operations (including aviation and radar) or the Mid Wales Low Flying Tactical Training Area (TTA‑7T).”
 Much of the Cambrian Mountains are within TTA-7T.

-It appears therefore that given these criteria there is no justification for further large-scale renewable energy schemes, notably wind farms, within the Cambrian Mountains.
+Given these criteria, there is no justification for further large-scale renewable energy schemes, specifically wind farms, within the Cambrian Mountains.

 This conclusion is reinforced by NRW’s “Landmap” – the Geographical Information System which provides evaluations of various aspects of landscape quality across Wales.
 The prominent hill tops within the three massifs which make up the Cambrian Mountains as a whole each rate highly in the Visual & Sensory layer of the system: